baihuqian/baihuqian.github.io/_posts/HomeNetworking/2020-06-06-secure-home-networking-iot-automation-with-home-assistant.md

 The Home Assistant container is configured to restart automatically when docker engine starts up, so there is no need to start up on boot.

+# Install on Synology NAS
+Synology NAS supports Docker with a nice UI.
+Home Assistant provides [a comprehensive guide on setting it up on Synology NAS](https://www.home-assistant.io/docs/installation/docker/#synology-nas).
+I find it painless to set up.

 # Check Configuration
 Home Assistant UI is useful but sometimes limited.
 Sometimes its configuration file, located in `/home/ubuntu/home-assitant/config`, must be manually edited.
 The following command can verify the integrity of the configuration files after editing.